Globally convergent homotopies for discrete-time optimal control: Introduction

 The main motivation for this research comes from path planning problems for dynamical systems through obstacle fields.
-Approaches have been proposed where a homotopy parameter perturbs the obstacles, see for example \cite{kontny2016fast, bergman2018combining, mazzia2022minimum, ferbach1998method}, and our recent paper~\cite{hoffmann2022path}.
-The authors report good numerical performance, but present no convergence analyses of their algorithms.
+Approaches have been proposed where a homotopy parameter perturbs the obstacles, see for example \cite{kontny2016fast, bergman2018combining, mazzia2022minimum, ferbach1998method}, and our recent paper~\cite{hoffmann2023path}.
+However, the authors do not present convergence guarantees for their algorithms.

 Note that the current paper’s \emph{direct} setting differs from the \emph{indirect} one considered in most papers concerned with homotopy methods in optimal control.
-There the focus is usually on finding zeros to the so-called \emph{shooting function} associated with a boundary value problem obtained from an analysis via Pontryagin's maximum principle, see the papers \cite{trelat2017geometric, caillau2012differential, caillau2012minimumtime, gergaud2006homotopy} to name a few.
-Though some work on homotopies for problems with state constraints exist for the indirect setting, see \cite{hermant2010homotopy,hermant2011optimal}, it would not be suitable to the mentioned application of path planning due to the presence of an extremely high number of constraints.
-(In \cite{hoffmann2022path} the real word example had over one thousand obstacles).
+There the focus is usually on finding zeros to the so-called \emph{shooting function} associated with a boundary value problem obtained from a study via Pontryagin's maximum principle, see the papers \cite{trelat2017geometric, caillau2012differential, caillau2012minimumtime, gergaud2006homotopy} to name a few.
+Though some work on homotopies for problems with state constraints exists for the indirect setting, see \cite{hermant2010homotopy,hermant2011optimal}, it would not be suitable for the mentioned application of path planning due to the presence of an extremely high number of constraints.
+(In \cite{hoffmann2023path} the real word example had over one thousand obstacles).
 Optimal control problems with state constraints are notoriously difficult to analyse from an indirect perspective and the inclusion of a perturbing homotopy parameter only complicates the analysis further.
 In particular, so-called \emph{active arcs} may appear and disappear as the parameter is varied.

-The outline of the paper is as follows.
-In Section~\ref{sec:para_OCP} we introduce the parametrised optimal control problem that is the focus of the paper.
-Section~\ref{sec:derive_homo} shows how we derive a suitable homotopy from the Karush-Kuhn-Tucker conditions of the nonlinear programme that is associated with the parametrised optimal control problem.
-Section~\ref{sec:convergent_homo} presents our main result, which states that under the introduced assumptions there exists a so-called zero curve of the specified homotopy that has desirable properties.
-These are that the curve connects an initial solution of the easy problem, where $\lambda = 0$, to a solution of the original difficult problem, where $\lambda = 1$, and that it is convenient to track numerically.
-Section~\ref{sec:numerics} presents a detailed numerical example, where we solve a path planning problem through an obstacle field for a linear system.
-Finally, Section~\ref{sec:conclusion} concludes the paper with some perspectives.
-An appendix is included that summarises some more fundamental theory used in the paper.